nrwl/nx-workshop/docs/lab16/LAB.md

     ⚡ It should finish **much quicker** this time - because it just pulled from the local cache!
     <br /> <br />

-7. Let's try something different now - in a different folder on your machine, let's try and do a **fresh** of your repository:
+7. Let's try something different now - in a different folder on your machine, let's try and do a **fresh** copy of your repository:

     ```
     # go into a new folder